Cate Le Bon: 2018–2022: Reward and Pompeii

+2023–present: Production work and Michelangelo Dying

 In 2024 she appeared on St. Vincent's album All Born Screaming.
 She plays bass on two songs, and is credited with additional production on four songs.

-Le Bon's seventh solo album, Michelangelo Dying, was released in September 2025.
+In the summer of 2025, Le Bon produced Secret Love, the third studio album by Dry Cleaning.
+The album was subsequently released in January 2026 to widespread critical acclaim.

+Le Bon's seventh solo album, Michelangelo Dying, was released in September 2025 to critical acclaim.
+The album was influenced by her break-up with longtime partner Tim Presley.
+In January 2026, Le Bon released a stand-alone single from the same sessions, "Always the Same", featuring St. Vincent.
+Le Bon stated: "[The song] needed a little more elbow room than the album would allow but it is cousin to the song cycle of Michelangelo Dying, coming into formation in the same breath.
+[It is] special to me because it features dear friend and mighty artist St. Vincent who occupies the space around me with composure and gravitas whilst I kick around in the dirty waters of love."

 Personal life

 Le Bon was born Cate Timothy on 4 March 1983 in Penboyr, Carmarthenshire, Wales.
-Her parents were council workers who met at the University of Newcastle, and soon moved into a farmhouse in Penboyr, where they raised their three daughters.
-Le Bon and her younger sister, 13 years her junior, were each given a goat.
+Her parents were council workers who met at the University of Newcastle, and soon moved into a farmhouse in Penboyr, where they eventually raised their three daughters.
+Her stage name is a tribute to English musician Simon Le Bon.

-For a period of time in the 2010's, Le Bon lived as romantic partners with her DRINKS collaborator Tim Presley in Joshua Tree, California.
+Le Bon had previously lived with her DRINKS collaborator and partner Tim Presley in Joshua Tree, California.
+She had also lived in Cardiff and Los Angeles.

 Critical reception

 In her review of Crab Day, critic Laura Snapes described Le Bon as "a ringleader who's prepared to stake out uncertain territory.
 Le Bon always keeps you guessing, making the old traditions of guitar-oriented rock feel arbitrary, too.
 Her nervy assessments of the world are filled with equal parts suspense and heart, and beautifully zany riffs, where the feeling of being frayed by uncertainty comes together into a strangely comforting patchwork."

 In an interview with Pitchfork, Jeff Tweedy of Wilco, speaking of Mug Museum, stated that Le Bon was "one of the best out there making music now."
 Describing her sound, he said "it's really rare for people to have a specific sound anymore, but I can always tell when it's her playing guitar.
 Whenever I try to figure out her guitar parts, they’re way harder than they sound."

-After "obsessively" listening to Michelangelo Dying, Rumaan Alam writes in the New Yorker that Le Bon's "prophetic" quality evokes Laurie Anderson and her acclaimed Big Science album.
-He also compares her to David Bowie, Bjork, Kate Bush and Brian Eno.
+After "obsessively" listening to Michelangelo Dying, Rumaan Alam wrote in The New Yorker that Le Bon's "prophetic" quality evokes Laurie Anderson and her acclaimed Big Science album.
+He also compared her to David Bowie, Bjork, Kate Bush and Brian Eno.